sersoft-gmbh/semver/README.md

 ### Macros

+This package also provides a `SemVerMacros` product.
+It's a separate product, so that SwiftSyntax won't be compiled for users of SemVer if no macro is actually needed.
 If a `Version` should be constructed from a `String` that is known at compile time, the `#version` macro can be used.
 It will parse the `String` at compile time and generate code that initializes a `Version` from the result:

 ```swift